ga4gh-beacon/ga4gh-beacon-legacy-website/pages/_minutes/+minutes-prepend.md

   - .prepend
 ---

-Following the "open & transparent" approach of GA4GH, the minutes of the ELIXIR Beacon meetings can be accessed either as archives or rolling documents.
+Following the "open & transparent" approach of GA4GH, the minutes of the Beacon meetings can be accessed either as archives or rolling documents.